IIIF/cookbook-recipes/recipe/0258-tagging-external-resource/index.md

 ## Example

-In this example, we continue our use of this photograph of a square in Göttingen, Germany, which includes a fountain topped by a sculpture of a girl and 2 accompanying geese.
-In addition to tagging the fountain with text giving its name, we are adding for this recipe an additional Annotation `body` that points to the Wikidata entry for the fountain.
+In this example, we continue our use of a photograph of a square in Göttingen, Germany, which includes a fountain topped by a sculpture of a girl and 2 accompanying geese.
+While the Annodation `body` that points to the Wikidata entry for the fountain is valid all alone, we've added an additional `body` to provide the viewer a natural language textual label to display to a person using that viewer.

 Using multiple `body` properties, as shown here, does not have any predictable consequences for a viewer's handling of the data.
 With this in mind, each `body` in this Manifest could stand alone.

-Because each `body` is used for tagging, we have put that as the value of the `motivation` property on the Annotation rather than making use of the Specific Resource's `purpose` property.

 No viewers currently implement this tagging approach.

 {% include manifest_links.html viewers="" manifest="manifest.json" %}

-{% include jsonviewer.html src="manifest.json" config="data-line='44–68'"%}
+{% include jsonviewer.html src="manifest.json" config="data-line='50-65'"%}

-The direct link to the fixture is a useful convenience.

 ## Related Recipes